TheCarsonWest/TheCarsonWest.github.io/test/content/Newton’s Third Law.md

 **Key Points:**
 *   Forces always come in pairs.
 You cannot have a single, isolated force.
 *   The two forces in an action-reaction pair always act on *different* objects.
-This is a critical distinction from forces acting on a single object in [[Newton’s Second Law]].
+This is a critical distinction from forces acting on a single object in Newton’s Second Law.
 *   The forces in a pair are always of the same type (e.g., both gravitational, both normal, both frictional).

 ---